marshallshen/himarsh.org/_posts/2021-02-14-handle-production-incidents-remotely.md

 Some guidelines start to emerge given the constraints listed above.

-## guidelines to respond to incidents better
+## guidelines to better incident respondence

 ### detect problems before customers